 conductor

-Alec Schumacker is Director of Choral Activities and Associate Professor of Music at Hawai‘i Pacific University where he conducts the International Vocal Ensemble and the International Chorale.
-He presently serves as the Vice President of the Hawai‘i Chapter of the American Choral Directors Association.
+Alec Schumacker is the Director of Choral Activities and Assistant Professor of Music at the University of Hawai‘i at Mānoa where he conducts the Chamber Singers and Concert Choir.
+He presently serves as the Associate Conductor of the O‘ahu Choral Society and as the Vice President of the Hawai‘i Chapter of the American Choral Directors Association.
 He completed his DMA in Choral Conducting at the University of Miami, where he studied with Joshua Habermann and Karen Kennedy.
 His master’s degree in Choral Conducting is also from the University of Miami.
 He graduated cum laude with honors in music from Williams College.

 Reviews

-““The Finale [of Beethoven’s Ninth Symphony], that symphony within a symphony, shined with the presence of roughly 200 members of the combined forces of the Master Chorale of South Florida, Alec Schumacker, director, and the Master Chorale of Tampa Bay, James K. Bass, director.
-While the balance between orchestra and chorus was perfect throughout the movement, the same thing cannot be said about the four soloists as they sang together…The massive choir maintained a well-shaped sound throughout, and got the most bravo shouts in the four curtain calls at the end.”
+"The Finale of Beethoven's Ninth Symphony, that symphony within a symphony, shined with the presence of roughly 200 members of the combined forces of the Master Chorale of South Florida, Alec Schumacker, director, and the Master Chorale of Tampa Bay, James K. Bass, director...the balance between orchestra and chorus was perfect throughout the movement.
+The massive choir maintained a well-shaped sound throughout, and got the most bravo shouts in the four curtain calls at the end."

 - Fernando Landeros, Miami Artburst, March 18, 2013